jsommers/switchyard/documentation/writing_a_program.rst

 For full interface details, see :ref:`intf-detail`.

-As an example, to simply print out information regarding each interface defined on the current network device, you could use the following program:
+As an example, to simply print out information regarding each interface defined on the current network device you could use the following program:

 .. code-block:: python